How to Organize Your Files: An Introduction to Personal File Management - The Mac Observer

 [Primary Category][Secondary Category]-Qualifiers

-You can leave out the brackets if you want but to me it makes it easier to parse.
-You can add as many secondary categories as you want but there should only be one primary.
+These brackets are not arbitrary; they are an important part of the system that help you precisely search for a file.
+Let’s say that a secondary category is “food.”
+I enter “food” into the Finder search bar, but that brings up every file name that includes the word “food” even if it’s a file with “food” only as a qualifier.
+But if I search for [food] then that specifically brings up files with [food] as a secondary category.

+You can add as many secondary categories as you want but I only use one primary.
+This is because of my folder hierarchy, where the five primary categories are folders inside of a folder called Root.
+It also helps you remember the differences between categories if you know that the first set of brackets will always contain the primary.
+After the dash we have qualifiers, which I keep non-bracketed.
 Qualifiers are words that describe the file, and you’ll want to pick words that will help you remember the file later.

 The primary categories that I chose are based on lifestyle: Home, Learn, Play, Self, and Work.
 It’s not a strict system; you can change the names or add new categories, like one called School for students.
 The important part is to use categories that work no matter which app you use.
 Here’s how I define them.